rodhoward/bun-migrate/README.md

 ## Limitations

 This is a very basic implementation atm.
 There are probably a ton of things that haven't been considered.
-Some of which I have but having included yet.
+Short list of things that would be nice to have in the future:

 1. Javascript migrations.. postgres-migrations allows for executing javascript atm I haven't implemented this.. although it would be nice.
 ATM each migration must be .sql.
 2. I haven't really considered concurrency.. it should work though because the id insert will fail and rollback the whole transaction.
-3. File hash checks for existing migrations.